j-towns/iprofiler/README.md

     $ jupyter nbextension enable --py --user iprofiler

 ## Usage
-Once installed using the above command, use
+Use
 `%load_ext iprofiler`
-to import the iprofiler to your notebook, then use the iprofile line magic `%iprofile [statement]` to profile a statement, or the cell magic `%%iprofile` to profile a cell.
+to import the iprofiler to your Jupyter notebook, then use the iprofile line magic `%iprofile [statement]` to profile a statement, or the cell magic `%%iprofile` to profile a cell.